 Now I also notice the lights.
 It flashes blood red through my closed eyelids.

 Damn strong lights!
 Screams in me.
 I open my eyes, but I’m still too sleepy to react adequately.
 I feel exhausted and have a slight headache.
 My mouth and throat are dry as dust.
 The flashing lights continue to throw hectic shadow-plays to the heavy curtains and the ceiling in the door area.

 There is a knocking again: “Plonk, plonk, plonk.”

 The third knocking on the heavy glass door.
 More energetic and annoying, but it’s dampened by the two-part curtain.
 It is as thick as a Berber carpet and covers the entire front of the room.
 Reluctantly, I’m sitting on the bed.
 More or less unconsciously.
-Now, I’m smoothing the bed sheets, put the bedding back and tossing the pillow on its place.
+Now, I’m smoothing the bed sheets, putting the bedding back and tossing the pillow in its place.
 A child sleeps behind me.
-The boy is lying on the wall and that makes the tidying up of the bed easy.
+The boy is lying on the wall, and that makes the tidying up of the bed easy.
 I keep watching the opaque brown curtain.
 The calming breathing of the child in my back is like the breathing of the children on the two beds in front of me.
 The children sleep soundly.
 I’m not surprised at all about that, as it was a day full of great activities.
 Happy but exhausted, the boys fell asleep fast a few hours ago.

 The light and shadow play from the flashlights turns the Situation into eerily surreal.

 My inner voice is roaring: The overheated room, the sleeping children, the people outside, the flickering lights in front of the room and the knocking on the door.
 Wake up.
 There is something wrong.